senthilnathang/FastNext/docs/workflow-system.md

 ## Overview

 The FastNext Workflow System is a comprehensive business process automation platform built with React Flow for visual workflow design and FastAPI for backend processing.
-It provides enterprise-grade workflow management with advanced features including loops, variables, conditional logic, and sub-workflow execution.
+It provides enterprise-grade workflow management with advanced features including loops, variables, conditional logic, sub-workflow execution, and seamless integration with the Dynamic ACL system for approval workflows and per-record permissions.

 ## Table of Contents